 ▶ Note: When a ground for inadmissibility, deportation, or preclusion from establishing good moral character does not require a conviction, the conduct triggering it may be established by a juvenile court finding (see §48.9) or by police reports or other evidence.
-See In re Rico (BIA 1979) 16 I&N 181 (criminal charges dismissed, but other evidence demonstrated trafficking and triggered inadmissibility).
+See In re Rico (BIA 1979) 16 I&N Dec 181 (criminal charges dismissed, but other evidence demonstrated trafficking and triggered inadmissibility).

 Drug traffickers.
 A noncitizen is inadmissible and barred from establishing good moral character if the INS has "reason to believe" that he or she is or has ever been or has assisted a drug trafficker.
 The noncitizen's spouse and children are also inadmissible if they have benefited from the trafficking in the previous five years.
 8 USC §§1101(f), 1182(a)(2)(C).
 No conviction is necessary, and one incident is sufficient.
 There is no analogous deportation ground.
 Trafficking includes not only sale or possession for sale, but also giving drugs away and maintaining a place where drugs are distributed.
-In re Martinez-Gomez (BIA 1972) 14 I&N 104.
+In re Martinez-Gomez (BIA 1972) 14 I&N Dec 104.
 Importation or possession for one's own use is not trafficking.
-See In re McDonald & Brewster (BIA 1975) 15 I&N 203.
+See In re McDonald & Brewster (BIA 1975) 15 I&N Dec 203.
 Similarly, transportation for personal use should not be considered trafficking.
 See discussion at §48.33.

 Even after a conviction is vacated, the INS can use a guilty plea or any evidence or information from the event to attempt to establish its "reason to believe" drug trafficking.
-However, individuals who have plausibly asserted that they did not intend to traffick have overcome this.
+However, individuals who have plausibly asserted that they did not intend to traffic have overcome this.

 Drug addicts and abusers.
 A noncitizen is inadmissible if he or she is currently a drug addict or abuser, and deportable if he or she has been a drug addict or abuser at any time since admission to the United States.
-8 USC \$182(a)(1)(A)(iv), 1227(a)(2)(B)(ii).
+8 USC \$1182(a)(1)(A)(iv), 1227(a)(2)(B)(ii).
 Drug "addiction" and "abuse" are medical determinations.
 See In re F.S.C.
-(BIA 1958) 8 I&N 108.
-The definition of "drug abuser" is a matter of controversy, and the definition may differ depending on which government agency makes the determination.
-United States consulates under the Department of State handle family visas and other cases processed abroad, whereas the INS, under the Department of Justice, handles immigration matters in the United States.
-Both consulates and the INS obtain information about casual drug use from the interviews between noncitizens and government-approved physicians that are required in applications for permanent residency.
-Current instructions to these physicians, which are followed in at least some consulates abroad, interpret "current drug abuse" to include anyone who has used an unlawful drug beyond experimentation (one-time use) within the previous three years.

-The current definition of "drug abuser" seems too strict under currently accepted medical standards; counsel may wish to challenge it in deportation proceedings in the United States.
-Challenges to inadmissibility by consulates abroad, however, are virtually impossible because no judicial review is available.
+(BIA 1958) 8 I&N Dec 108.
+The definition of "drug abuser" is a matter of controversy.
+Some government-licensed doctors use the definition that more than one-time experimentation within the past three years qualifies as "current" drug abuse.
+Certainly admission of addiction/abuse required for CRC placement or in some instances to participate in "drug court" will be used to designate the persons as an addict or abuser.
+The definition of drug abuser is particularly strictly applied by United States consulates abroad.
 Persons with consular appointments abroad should be warned of the interviews and, if necessary, should delay the application until three years after using any drugs.